DenislavKolev/Color-Picker/README.md

 # Color-Picker
-You can pick the color you want i to see its code
+You can pick the color you want and to see its code